telerik/maui-docs/controls/map/selection.md

 # .NET MAUI Map Selection

-The Map allows users to select one or many shapes out of the source applied by each `ShapefileLayer`.
+The Map allows users to select one or many shapes out of the source applied by each `MapShapefileLayer`.
 This feature provides both visual and programmatic feedback for the actions of the user.

 The following members of the [ShapefileLayer]({% slug map-layers-shapefilelayer%}) class are related to the selection:

-* `SelectionMode`: Enum property which indicates what will be the selection.
-It can receive the following values:
+* `SelectionMode` (`enum` of type `MapSelectionMode`)&mdash;Indicates what will be the selection.
+The options are:
 	* `None`
 	* `Single`
 	* `Multiple`

-* `SelectedShape` (of type `IShape`): Defines the currently selected shape instance.
+* `SelectedShape` (of type `IShape`)&mdash;Defines the currently selected shape instance.
 When multiple selection is enabled, this value is set to the first selected shape.
-* `SelectedShapes` (of type `ObservableCollection&lt;IShape&gt;`): Reads the collection with the currently selected shapes.
+* `SelectedShapes` (read-only collection of type `ObservableCollection&lt;IShape&gt;`)&mdash;Reads the collection with the currently selected shapes.
 When the selection is single only one shape can be selected – thus the collection will have count = 1.

 * `SelectedShapeStyle` (of type `MapShapeStyle`): Defines the way selected shape look through the provided `StrokeWidth`, `StrokeColor` and `FillColor` properties.
 For more details on the `MapShapeStyle` usage go to [Shapes Styling]({%slug map-styling-shapesstyles%}) topic.